rootisgod/rootisgod/content/posts/2021/2021-08-04-A-Quick-Guide-to-MicroK8s-And-Learning-Kubernetes.md

 ...
 ```

 Okay, so, running, but nothing seems enabled.
 There are a few things we will want to re-enable.
 In particular, CoreDNS, the Kubernetes Dashboard and Persistent Volume Storage for starters.
 DNS helps us in general find things and is recommended in every install.
 The Kubernetes Dashboard can be used to access the cluster via a WEB UI and is very useful.
-Storage ensures that deployments that require PersistentVolumeClaims (think of as a Docker volume) can get some disk space.
-With those we are pretty much good to go.
-So type this to get those enabled
+Storage ensures that deployments that require PersistentVolumeClaims (think of it as a Docker volume) can get some disk space.
+With those enabled we are pretty much good to go.
+So type this to enable them

 ```bash
 microk8s enable dns dashboard storage